Annual Public Notices

 If you would like to receive additional information about any teachers or paraprofessional aides who work with your child, please contact the Superintendent’s Office at (814) 535-1507.

 If you know of a child/student who may be homeless, please call any of the school offices and notify staff there, who will follow up on your concern.
-Find more information on www.fasdk12.org under the Policies tab, policy #251.
+For more information on homeless education and/or to see the full board policy on homeless students, please refer to the Homeless Education and Policy No. 251 Homeless Students.